R. K. Selvamani: Career

 The director re-emerged after a sabbatical from film making in 2013, announcing that he was working on a project titled Kannivedi featuring newcomers.
 He revealed that the film would wove a triangular love story into present day problems in society, adding that he will also feature as an actor in the film, however the project was shelved after announcement.
 Selvamani made his acting debut portraying negative role in Express (2017).

 R.K.
 Selvamani is the current Secretary of the Tamil Nadu Directors association.

 Personal life

 Selvamani married actress Roja on 10 August 2002.
-The couple have a daughter and a son.
+The couple has a daughter and a son.